Download Free PDF

 What are your focus areas in India?

 AC: We are an automobile retail software manufacturer and we have customers in 100 countries and have been in the industry for over 40 years now.
 We have gone through a series of human resource changes globally and we are looking at changing the way we look at India, in terms of talent and driving innovation in new products.
 We are investing in talent in order to bring it to a global stage.

 Today, many of our products that are led and conceptualised from India are developed in US or Europe.
 Thus, we truly are a global company leveraging talent across the globe.

 Are you routing your products through OEMs or targeting directly via dealers?

 We are working with manufacturers.
-Fortrellis is platform for us to do that.
-For example, we have a solution which we have build for our USA- based client, Lyft which is a lift for business and is integrated with our DMS and billing and such activities are taken care.
+Fortrellis is a platform for us to do that.
+For example, we have a solution which we have built for our USA- based client, Lyft which is a lift for business and is integrated with our DMS and billing and such activities are taken care.
 With such an offering, we opened our DMS, working with third parties, bringing in their solutions as well to add value to our dealership.
 The value in this case for a dealer is that you don’t need to carry a car, if your car is in service, and you can use Lyft for transport.

 If you have a closed software dealership management system (DMS) solution you may not be able to integrate other platforms.
 Thus, we have an open environment with our software to integrate it with others.

 What difference do you see in terms of Western and Asian market?